Gary Bender: Major League Baseball on ABC

 As previously mentioned, Bender did play-by-play for the 1988 American League Championship Series between the Oakland Athletics and Boston Red Sox.
 Bender spent two years (1987-1988) as the #2 baseball play-by-play man for ABC behind Al Michaels.
 Bender worked the backup Monday Night Baseball broadcasts (with Tim McCarver in 1987 and Joe Morgan in 1988) as well as serving as a field reporter/post-game interviewer for ABC's 1987 World Series coverage.

 Gary Bender would ultimately be taken off ABC's baseball team in favor of Gary Thorne in 1989.

 TNT Sports

 Bender also called NFL games for TNT from 1992 to 1994, teaming with Pat Haden.
+Bender also did play-by-play for The NBA on TNT from 1992 to 1995, calling games with various color commentators including Chuck Daly, Jack Givens, Mike Glenn, Dick Versace, as well as his former NBA on CBS partners Hubie Brown and Doug Collins.
+He returned to the NBA on TNT to help with coverage for the 2004 NBA Playoffs, calling games with Rex Chapman and John Thompson.
 On December 17, 2009, Bender filled in for Marv Albert, who was battling throat problems, to call the Phoenix Suns at Portland Trail Blazers game on TNT and called the game with Reggie Miller.